jonthysell/Mzinga/README.md

 ## Installation ##

-Mzinga was written in C# and should run anywhere that supports [.NET Core 3.1](https://github.com/dotnet/core/blob/master/release-notes/3.1/3.1-supported-os.md).
+Mzinga was written in C# and should run anywhere that supports [.NET 5.0](https://github.com/dotnet/core/blob/master/release-notes/5.0/5.0-supported-os.md).
 It has been officially tested on:

 * Windows 10
 * Ubuntu 20.04